 Style the fonts and colors with the Footer tweaks.
 To hide the footer, uncheck Show footer.

 A blocks area, the business information, and the navigation display horizontally, with a blocks area above and below.
 Folders and index pages create columns.
 The index page and folders' titles display as headers that aren't links, with the sub-page links below.

 The business information and navigation stack vertically, with blocks areas above, between, and below.
 Folder and index page titles don't display, and their sub-page links display horizontally.

 The Brine template family uses a standard grid/list blog page.
-To learn more about the unique features and style options of this type of blog, visit Standard grid/list blog pages.
+To learn more about the unique features and style options of this type of blog, visit Standard grid/list blog pages in version 7.0.